 - Read the post on your site with the affiliate link

-- Click the affiliate link and take some sort of action (e.g., sign up for a newsletter, create an account, etc.)
+- Click the affiliate link and take action (e.g., sign up for a newsletter, create an account, etc.)

 Final result: you earn a commission.
 The larger your email list, the wider net you’ll cast.

-Email marketing is a traffic channel that nobody else owns (e.g., Twitter or Facebook); it’s yours.
+Email marketing is a traffic channel that nobody else owns (e.g., Twitter or Facebook is a rented audience); it’s yours.

 Text-only links are the first start.
 But what if you could add your Amazon affiliate URLs in other places on your page?